 People ask me for tips of what to look for when they go to the supermarket.
 Here are some of my basics for the Mediterranean diet.

 Fresh Seasonal Vegetables: Shop in the produce section for fresh vegetables.
 Buy leafy greens and all of the many colors of vegetables you see in this section.
 I try to stay away from canned and frozen vegetables.
 The texture and flavor are not the same.
-Have more than one vegetable with each meal.

 Fish: Hearty fishes like salmon, tuna, mackerel, swordfish, etc. are full of Omega-3 Fatty Acids and are a large part of the Mediterranean diet.
 It’s easy to fit fish into your diet.
 Make a tuna sandwich for lunch.
 Bake some salmon for dinner.
 Surround it with vegetables and a hearty grain and you’re all set.

 When shopping and planning meals, think about adding nutrition to each meal.
 Instead of building a meal around meat with some side dishes, try building a meal around how much nutrition you can add to your plate.
 Make meat the occasional side dish.
 Make vegetables, beans, grains, and fish your main choices.

 I hope you found these Mediterranean Diet FAQs helpful.
 If you have any questions please post them below.